Reporting eligibility

 • employees from a recruitment agency placed in your organisation.

-If an employer previously reported to WGEA and their total employee count has reduced below 80 for at least 6 months of the reporting period, the employer:
+If an employer previously reported to WGEA and their total employee count has fallen below 80 for 6 months of the reporting period, the employer:

 • may no longer meet the definition of relevant employer